 Why integrate Sales and Marketing?

-In addition to the scenarios we’ve already covered, there are several reasons worth the effort to integrate these two processes.
+In addition to the scenarios we’ve already covered, there are several reasons to integrate these two processes.

 1. Best definition of MQL (Marketing Qualified Leads):

 The definition of “Qualified Lead” is the moment when Marketing determines that a lead is ready to be delivered to the Sales department (if your company works only with Inbound.
-If there is also the Outbound process internally, MQL will have more than one meaning, and you can read more about it here).
-The first and most important action to take is to work hard with the Marketing and Sales team to determine what a good lead actually looks like.
+If there is also an internal Outbound process, MQL will have more than one meaning; you can read more about it here).
+The first and most important action is to work closely with the Marketing and Sales teams to determine what a good lead looks like.
 Without a unified definition, the two teams will work from different points of view, which will generate a lot of wasted effort (which leads to wasted money).

-Unless there is a clear definition and acceptance from both sides, the MQL stage won't do much for your company.
+Unless there is a clear definition and mutual acceptance, the MQL stage won't do much for your company.

-It is important that Marketing sits side by side with the Salespeople and regularly asks questions, such as: "What is a qualified Lead for you?", "Which type of Lead is the fastest to close a deal?"
-This does not mean that the Marketing sector should only provide these types of Leads (this information should be developed together with CRM data and market research), but it is essential to get as close as possible of creating a definition that Salespeople will be willing to work with.
+It is important that Marketing sits side by side with the Salespeople and regularly asks questions, such as: "What is a qualified Lead for you?"
+"Which type of Lead is the fastest to close a deal?"
+This does not mean that the Marketing sector should provide only these types of Leads (this information should be developed together with CRM data and market research), but it is essential to get as close as possible to a definition that Salespeople will be willing to work with.

 2. Sales Cycle Reduction

-Reducing the length of the sales cycle is vital to positively impact the company's ROI (Return on Investment).
+Reducing the sales cycle length is vital to positively impact the company's ROI (Return on Investment).

-Marketing professionals should always create content that generate leads more and more qualified in an effort to shorten the sales cycle.
+Marketing professionals should always create content that generates more qualified leads to shorten the sales cycle.

-With the collaboration of the Sales team, it is possible to better understand the time of gaining customers, and which type of Lead is best to focus on so that there is a bigger conversion of customers in less time.
+With the collaboration of the Sales team, it is possible to better understand when customers are gained, and which type of Lead is best to focus on, so that there is a higher conversion rate in less time.

 3. More organized sales funnel

-Generally, managers prefer to separate the Funnels between Outbound Sales Funnel and Inbound Sales Funnel, thus making Marketing and Sales teams work separately.
+Generally, managers prefer to separate the Funnels into the Outbound Sales Funnel and the Inbound Sales Funnel, thereby making the Marketing and Sales teams work separately.

 The truth is that a Hybrid Funnel (which includes Outbound and Inbound) is the best option to avoid duplicate contacts and ensure that the prospecting team can better organize who they will contact (a Lead contacted twice is certainly not a good idea).

-Also, the Hybrid Sales Funnel stages are the same as Outbound, with the exception of Inbound leads that will fall directly into the Demo stage if they are qualified.
-If they are not so qualified, they will go straight to the Connected Leads stage, to be qualified by the Sales team.
+Also, the Hybrid Sales Funnel stages are the same as Outbound, except for Inbound leads, which will fall directly into the Demo stage if qualified.
+If they are not sufficiently qualified, they will go straight to the Connected Leads stage for qualification by the Sales team.

-The advantage of this is that the Marketing and Sales team will have access to the same CRM and the same Sales Funnel, thus ensuring that there is no disorganization of contacts and more knowledge on both sides about the ideal customer profile for the company.
+The advantage of this is that the Marketing and Sales teams will have access to the same CRM and Sales Funnel, ensuring there is no disorganization of contacts and greater knowledge on both sides of the ideal customer profile for the company.

 4. Time savings and fewer platforms

-The fewer platforms your teams need to fill and check, the better it will be for the productivity of both teams (and less money your company will spent).
+The fewer platforms your teams need to fill out and check, the better it will be for both teams' productivity (and the less money your company will spend).

-Tha managers should look at the scenario "from above" and carefully study all available platforms.
-Many tools already have several features included in the same system, such as Husbspot or Zendesk, which will ensure not only that the investment is lower, but also a more unified communication between Marketing and Sales, taking into account that both will need to check the same dashboards daily.
+The managers should look at the scenario "from above" and carefully study all available platforms.
+Many tools already include several features in the same system, such as HubSpot or Zendesk, which will ensure not only a lower investment but also more unified communication between Marketing and Sales, since both will need to check the same dashboards daily.

 Best practices to integrate Marketing and Sales

-Well, we have already proved by A+B the importance of this teams alignment, but how to successfully follow this path?
+Well, we have already proved, through A+B, the importance of this team's alignment, but how can we successfully follow this path?
 Below are some important practices!

-Therefore, encourage communicate constantly between Sales and Marketing, and document the progress of both against the determined KPIs, providing qualitative feedback regarding this evolution.
+Therefore, encourage ongoing communication between Sales and Marketing, and document the progress of both against the set KPIs, providing qualitative feedback on this evolution.

 2. Create smart and realistic goals

 This alignment of teams is useless if both have poorly formulated goals that are impossible to achieve.
-The board, along with the managers, need to study the company's maturity, sales cycle and available budget to understand if in fact the goals set are realistic.
+The board, along with the managers, needs to assess the company's maturity, sales cycle, and available budget to determine whether the set goals are realistic.
 Then, if possible, integrate Marketing and Sales metrics.
 Once this is done, it will certainly be easier for them to have more desire to connect and achieve their goals.

 3. Audit the contents

-Basically, the Sales team needs good educational content, not only for individual learning, but to share with Leads.
+Basically, the Sales team needs good educational content not only for individual learning but also to share with Leads.
 In this way, it is important that Marketing always check with the Sales team which topics generate the most value, and which subjects the Leads present as doubts during calls.
 Certainly, the calendar of new materials will be even richer, thus generating more results for everyone involved.

 4. Create tasks together